hathibelagal-dev/instantpolyglot/docs/eng/Amharic.md

 #### Person, Number, and Gender

 Verbs are conjugated for person, number, and gender.
-Here's an example with the verb "to eat" (መብላት, **mäblat**) in the perfective:
+Here's an example with the verb “to eat” (መብላት, **mäblat**) in the perfective:

 | Person | Singular | Plural |
 |--------|----------|--------|